Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 When batteries are being recharged, they generate hydrogen gas that is explosive in certain concentrations in air (explosive limits are 4.1 to 72 percent hydrogen in air).
 The ventilation system can exchange an adequate amount of fresh air for the number of batteries being charged.
 This is essential to prevent an explosion.
 Also, no flame, burning cigarette, or other source of ignition should be permitted in the area.

 You can get a skin burn when handling lead-acid batteries.
 Sulfuric acid is the acid used in lead-acid batteries and it is corrosive.
 If a worker comes in contact with sulfuric acid when pouring it or when handling a leaky battery, it can burn and destroy the skin.
 It is corrosive to all other body tissues.
 For example, the eyes, respiratory tract, or digestive system can be harmed severely if a worker gets a splash in the eyes, inhales sulfuric acid mist or accidentally ingests sulfuric acid.
 As with any corrosive chemical, proper handling procedures must be followed to prevent contact with the liquid.
-This includes the wearing of gloves, face and eye protection, and aprons that are suitable for protecting you from accidental contact with sulfuric acid.
-As well, adequate first aid facilities, eye wash stations and emergency showers are necessary to reduce the severity of accidental contacts.
+These procedures include the wearing of gloves, face and eye protection, and aprons that are suitable for protecting you from contact with sulfuric acid.
+As well, adequate first aid facilities, eye wash stations, and emergency showers are necessary to reduce the severity of accidental contacts.

 Depending on the metal alloy composition in lead-acid batteries, a battery being charged can generate two highly toxic by-products.
 One is arsine (arsenic hydride, AsH3) and the other is stibine (antimony hydride, SbH3).
 Generally, the air levels of these metal hydrides tend to remain well below the current occupational exposure limits during battery charging operations.
 However, their possible presence re-enforces the need for adequate ventilation systems.